progressive-chat/progressive-android/README.md

 🚀 **Rocket-speed development** — a full Matrix client implemented in months, not years.
 200+ C++ native modules and counting.

 I worked on the project for one month, then took a month off to rest.
 Right now a new month of intensive development is underway — or however long my energy for it lasts.
+P.S. check [progressive-desktop](https://github.com/MaurerAnton/progressive-desktop)

 > ⚠️ **Server maintenance:** The server is currently under maintenance and will be back online within the next few days.